sufianrhazi/gooey/README.md

 * The `className` prop is not used.
 Use `class` instead.
 * The `style` prop is not an object, it is a `string`.

-There is no `cloneElement`, `isValidElement`, or `React.Children` equivalent.
+There currently is no `cloneElement` equivalent.

-Ref objects do not exist, there are only ref callbacks.
-There is no `createRef` or `forwardRef` equivalent.
-On native elements, the `ref` property may be used.
+There is no `isValidElement` or `React.Children` equivalent.

+The `ref` function is equivalent to `createRef()` / `useRef()` equivalent, except refs can only have default behavior when placed on native JSX elements.
 On component functions, the `ref` property is not specially treated and may be used like any other property.
+If you want something akin to `useImperativeHandle`, give your component a `ref` prop and assign the interface to `ref.current` in either the component body or within its `onMount` handler.

 The `children` component prop is an array of JSX elements.
 There is no difference between a `Fragment` and an array: In fact, the definition of `Fragment` is: `({ children }) => children`.